Dedicated bike lanes

 Increasing your visibility

 When you are cycling, you are smaller than other vehicles and more vulnerable in a collision.
-Make yourself visible on a bicycle by following these tips.
+You can mmake yourself more visible on a bicycle by following these tips.

 Use reflective tape